 The purpose of a resume is to stimulate the interest of a potential employer enough to want to interview you.
 Resumes provide a brief overview of your skills and experience and demonstrate your aptitude for the job you are applying for.
-You might use a resume at job fairs and informational interviews, to answer job ads, to accompany a request for a letter of recommendation, and as part of a graduate school application.
+You might use a resume at career fairs and during informational interviews, to apply to jobs and internships, to accompany a request for a letter of recommendation, and as part of a graduate school application.

 - What’s the difference between a resume and a curriculum vitae?